bitcoinlegacy/bitcoin/CONTRIBUTING.md

-Contributing to btc1
+Contributing to BitcoinLegacy
 ====================

-The btc1 project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The bitcoinlegacy project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.